tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 If a replica set master fails, it is recommended to:

 1. Switch one of the replicas into the master mode.
-It allows the new master to process all the incoming requests.
+This allows the new master to process all the incoming requests.
 2. Update the configuration of all the cluster members.
-It forwards all the requests to the new master.
+This forwards all the requests to the new master.

 Monitoring the master and switching the instance modes can be handled by any